 Ways to Use Rosemary

 ***Disclaimer: This post contains affiliate links, which means as an Amazon Associate I earn from qualifying purchases at no additional cost to you.*** Already know what you’d like to get from Amazon?
-Here’s a handy way to get to the website, linked to one of my favorite specialty garden books.
+Here’s a handy way to get to the website, linked to a 4-pack of potted rosemary plants so you can get started with your rosemary companion planting.
 Just click on the link, then browse around and do your shopping.

 Where is the Best Place to Plant Rosemary?